StatsBen/wildfire-server/README.md

 # wildfire-server

-A lil' node server that can be spin up locally to serve wildfire data
+A lil' node server that can be spun up locally to serve wildfire data

 ## Installing the database